 Taking shortcuts in the hiring process or ignoring important aspects of alignment can lead to costly layoffs or elimination.
 Instead, carefully analyze what your organization needs to grow to build a team you can invest in and develop.

-Here are five steps to develop more thoughtful hiring and retention practices:
+Here are seven steps to develop more thoughtful hiring and retention practices:

 Make a comprehensive hiring plan aligned with your long-term strategy and budget, avoiding the temptation to rush hiring just to fill roles you think you need.
 Prioritize the immediate hiring needs that support your company’s current needs and future growth, ensuring that each role’s contributions and long-term sustainability are backed by your budget.